 A security company that provides private patrols in Boystown is “reviewing its hiring process,” Northalsted Business Alliance Executive Director Christopher Barrett Politan said, after one of its guards was found to have pleaded guilty to impersonating a police officer in November 2000.

-The guard and a co-worker were accused in 1999 of taking people's money while posing as police officers in Kane County, according to a news account on his defense attorney's website.
+The guard, Ronald J. Lye, and a co-worker were accused in 1999 of taking people’s money while posing as police officers in Kane County, according to a news account on his defense attorney’s website.

-The man who has been working as Halsted Street security is reportedly in the process of seeking a reinstatement of his PERC card.
+Lye, who has been working as Halsted Street security, is reportedly in the process of seeking reinstatement of his PERC card.
 He has declined to speak with us on the record.

-“While [the guard] awaits the reissue of his PERC card, he is not currently on the schedule for security services,” Northalsted's Politan said.
+“While [Lye] awaits the reissue of his PERC card, he is not currently on the schedule for security services,” Northalsted’s Politan said.

 Applicants who seek security work while their PERC applications are pending must provide potential employers with a statement that detail all criminal convictions.
 They are also required to submit results of a fingerprint-based background check.

 Politan declined to name the security contractor involved or to say how long the guard had been working on Halsted’s private patrol.

 But, Politan said, “the firm remains in excellent standing with the Northalsted Business Alliance and there is no reason to believe that any of our safety initiatives have been compromised.
 We remain confident in the firm’s ability to handle security services.”